Patrick Chung: Professional career

+Pre-draft

 On January 16, 2009, it was announced that Chung had decided to forgo his last year of eligibility and enter the 2009 NFL draft.
 Three days later, Chung announced that he decided to instead return to Oregon for his senior year.
-On January 24, 2009, Chung participated in the 2009 Senior Bowl as part of Cincinnati Bengals' head coach Marvin Lewis' North team that lost 18–35 to the South.
+On January 24, Chung participated in the 2009 Senior Bowl as part of Cincinnati Bengals' head coach Marvin Lewis' North team that lost 18–35 to the South.
 He went on to attend the NFL Scouting Combine and completed the majority of drills before sustaining a knee injury.
 Chung was unable to perform the short shuttle and three-cone drill due to the injury.
-On March 12, 2009, he attended Oregon's pro day and ran the short shuttle, three-cone drill, and positional drills.
+On March 12, he attended Oregon's pro day and ran the short shuttle, three-cone drill, and positional drills.
 At the end of the pre-draft process, Chung was projected to be a second-round pick by NFL draft experts and scouts.
 He was ranked as the top strong safety prospect in the draft by DraftScout.com and was ranked the second-best safety by NFL analyst Mike Mayock.